 Interest income is generally taxable, except interest from obligations of the federal government or any state, or territory, or political subdivisions; the District of Columbia; and the Commonwealth of Puerto Rico or any of its instrumentalities or political subdivisions.

 Royalties from property located in Puerto Rico or from any interest in such property are included in gross income.

-The income (loss) of a partnership passes through to its partners so that the partnership itself is not subject to tax.
-Thus, each partner generally accounts for their distributive share of the partnership's taxable income (loss).
+The income (loss) of a pass-through entity flows through to its owners so that the entity itself is not subject to tax.
+Thus, each owner generally accounts for their distributive share of the entity's taxable income (loss).

-Also, sourcing rules were amended by Act 257 to provide that the sale of the interests of a partnership that is engaged in a Puerto Rico trade or business will be Puerto Rico-source income in the same proportion as if the partnership had sold all of its assets at their fair market value as of the date of the sale of such interest, regardless of the residence of the selling partner(s).
+Also, sourcing rules were amended by Act 257 to provide that the sale of the interests of a pass-through entity that is engaged in a Puerto Rico trade or business will be Puerto Rico-source income in the same proportion as if the entity had sold all of its assets at their fair market value as of the date of the sale of such interest, regardless of the residence of the selling partner(s).

 Service fees are generally taxable as ordinary income.